Honor system: Education

-The first honor system in America was penned by Thomas Jefferson at the College of William and Mary, Jefferson's alma mater.
+The first honor system in America was created at the College of William & Mary in 1779.
 In some colleges, the honor system is used to administer tests unsupervised.
-Students are generally asked to sign an honor code statement that says they will not cheat or use unauthorized resources when taking the test.
-As an example, at Vanderbilt University students taking examinations are required to sign and include the following pledge: "On my honor as a student I have neither given nor received aid on this examination".
+Students are generally asked to sign an honor code statement that says they will not cheat or use unauthorized resources when taking tests.
+As an example, at Vanderbilt University students taking examinations are required to sign and include the following pledge: “I pledge on my honor that have neither given nor received unauthorized aid on this examination”.
 Any student caught in violation of the Honor Code is referred to the Honor Council which investigates and determines the appropriate action, which can range from failing the course to expulsion from the university.

 At the University of Virginia a student taking an examination is also required to sign a pledge not to give or receive aid and there is one penalty for transgression of the honor code, dismissal from the university.
 Texas A&M also has an Honor System which states, Aggies do not lie, cheat or steal or tolerate those who do.
-This is listed at the beginning of all tests.
 Any student that does not follow the code is remanded to the Honor council so they can determine the severity of the case and how the student should be punished or if expulsion is necessary.
 The students at the University of North Carolina at Chapel Hill also maintain a student-run honor system.
 Students maintain the integrity of the university by pledging not to cheat, steal or lie.
 Unlike the University of Virginia, the honor system at Chapel Hill allows for different sanctions, ranging from probation to expulsion.
 A single-sanction Honor Code exists at the Virginia Military Institute, where a "drum out" ceremony is still carried out upon a cadet's dismissal.